Alexia Fürnkranz-Prskawetz (Austrian Academy of Sciences, Vienna Institute of Demography)

 The collaborative research project was launched in January 2014 and finished in December 2017.

-This project has received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement no 613247.
+This project received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement no 613247.

 For more information, please consult the Project Website